VonHeikemen/lsp-zero.nvim/README.md

 lsp.setup()
 ```

-If you wish to add support for your config written in lua, add this before `.setup()`.
+If you wish to add support for your config written in lua, add this line above `lsp.setup()`.

 ```lua
 lsp.nvim_workspace()